All Episodes

 We know what the law is.

-The law's the law, and Rod Rosenstein would have to make a determination if there was a conflict or if some lawyer had to not be involved in one part of the case, or whether if there was an investigation of James Comey, which I think there should be, whether that's done by the special counsel, whether that's done by DOJ, those will come up in due course, and as lawyers we'll handle those in due course.
+And Rod Rosenstein would have to make a determination if there was a conflict or if some lawyer had to not be involved in one part of the case or whether if there was an investigation of James Comey, which I think there should be, whether that's done by the special counsel, whether that's done by DOJ, those will come up in due course.

 As the lawyers for the president, you handle those in due course.

-You you don't you don't speculate on the what ifs, what maybe.
+You don't speculate on the what-ifs, what-maybe.

-What do you think of Sarah Carter's discovery and and their blockbuster piece, she's going to join us next, that in fact that James Comey confronted Loretta Lynch about the fix being in and her putting the kabosh on any indictment of Hillary Clinton.
+That, in fact, that James Comey confronted Loretta Lynch about the fix being in and her putting the kibosh on any indictment of Hillary Clinton.

 I mean, that is breathtaking to me.